-While I have not yet finished Final Fantasy VIII and IX (they’ve been sitting downloaded on my PS3, but I just haven’t had time to play them), the fact that I have experienced the works of Squaresoft/Square-Enix from Final Fantasy I all the way up to VII and beyond should show that I am far from a novice player.
+While I have not yet finished Final Fantasy VIII and IX (they’ve been sitting downloaded on my PS3, but I just haven’t had time to play them), the fact that I have experienced the works of Square Soft/Square Enix from Final Fantasy I all the way up to VII and beyond should show that I am far from a novice player.
 In fact, Final Fantasy: Dawn of Souls was the very, very first collection of Final Fantasy games I had ever played.
-However, Final Fantasy XII was always the one that I found closest to my heart, which is why I choose to focus my discussion on it.
+However, Final Fantasy XII was always the one that I found closest to my heart, which is why I choose it to be the focus of this discussion.

 You may ask, why am I bringing up Final Fantasy XII?
 Well, simply put, Final Fantasy XII is the perfect example of a game that has always been mixed when it comes to popular opinion.
 While critically, the game sits with a strong 92 on Metacritic, the game only has a 7.8 user score.
-Additionally, prior to the release of Final Fantasy XIII, Final Fantasy XII had been the scapegoat for fans’ dislike in the direction of the Final Fantasy series.
-They claimed that XII was boring: it had a forgettable main character, monotonous gameplay, little character variety in terms of specific weapons/skills to equip, and a meh soundtrack.
+Additionally, prior to the release of Final Fantasy XIII, Final Fantasy XII had been the scapegoat for fans’ dislike towards the Final Fantasy series.
+They claimed that XII was boring: It had a forgettable main character, monotonous gameplay, little character variety in terms of specific weapons/skills to equip, and a meh soundtrack.

-While I do not claim to have a perfect argument as to why I personally love XII so much (and honestly, do not want to argue the point), let me put one point forward.
-Before XII, how was reception towards Final Fantasy?
+While I do not claim to have a perfect argument as to why I personally love XII so much (and, honestly, do not want to argue the point), let me make one point: Before XII, how was reception towards Final Fantasy?

 Well, if we look at Final Fantasy X, we will see the same Metacritic score, but a much more comparable user score of 8.7.
 Yet, even with such strong critical and consumer praise, there are always people that claimed that Final Fantasy was better before X.